bitcoin-dot-org/developer.bitcoin.org/examples/transactions.rst

       > UTXO_VALUE=10.00000000
       > UTXO_OUTPUT_SCRIPT=76a914fa5139067622fd7e1e722a05c17c2bb7d5fd6[...]

 Decode the signed raw transaction so we can get its txid.
-Also, choose a specific one of its UTXOs to spend and save that UTXO’s :ref:`output index <term-output-index>` number (vout) and hex pubkey script (scriptPubKey) into shell variables.
+Also, choose a specific one of its UTXOs to spend and save that UTXO’s :term:`output index` number (vout) and hex pubkey script (scriptPubKey) into shell variables.

 .. highlight:: bash